euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 public final String getCustomVersionName ()
 ```

-Returns the custom version name that will be reported to Workspace ONE Intelligence, or null if Workspace ONE Intelligence SDK uses the android:versionName from the AndroidManifest.xml. .
+Returns the custom version name that will be reported to Omnissa Intelligence, or null if Omnissa Intelligence SDK uses the android:versionName from the AndroidManifest.xml. .

 ### setCustomVersionName (customVersionName)

-Set a custom app version that will be reported to Workspace ONE Intelligence.
+Set a custom app version that will be reported to Omnissa Intelligence.

-By default, Workspace ONE Intelligence SDK uses the android:versionName from the AndroidManifest.xml when reporting data to Workspace ONE Intelligence.
+By default, Omnissa Intelligence SDK uses the android:versionName from the AndroidManifest.xml when reporting data to Omnissa Intelligence.
 Depending on how teams version their apps, it may be desirable to set a custom version string.

 **Declaration**